Louis Vuitton Wants To Buy Tiffany For $14.5B, Could Be Rejected

 “LVMH is the best luxury goods company in the world and has had huge success with Bulgari,” John Armitage, chief investment officer of Egerton Capital, one of the largest shareholders in Tiffany, told the Financial Times.
 “As Tiffany shareholders, we would like the value of a great brand and company maximised.”

-Posted-In: News Rumors Top Stories Pre-Market Outlook Markets Media General Best of Benzinga
+Posted-In: Bloomberg fashionM&A News Rumors Top Stories Pre-Market Outlook Media Best of Benzinga

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.